Estimated reading time: 7 minutes

 Once your restaurant opens its doors, you will need funding to cover the cost of your daily operating expenses.
 However, if you are filling tables daily and nightly and generating strong cash flow (the money you make after subtracting your operating costs), you might not need to take out a short-term business loan or another type of funding.

 Hire a great chef and support staff.

 Delicious, well-presented meals and outstanding customer service can make all the difference for your restaurant.
 If you are not a chef, your number-one priority is to hire the best executive chef you can find.
-Take time with your search and look for someone who not only has experience running a busy kitchen but also understands your vision for your restaurant.
-Having a chef who can bring your menu to life, and train and inspire your kitchen staff members is a win-win for everyone.
+Take time with your search and look for someone who has experience running a busy kitchen and understands your vision for your restaurant.
+Having a chef who can bring your menu to life and train and inspire your kitchen staff members is a win-win for everyone.

 Host a soft opening.